 How can I use Fangst fish in cooking?

-Treat the sprats like sardines and have them on toast with a spritz of lemon and thinly sliced red onion or shallot, the smoked herring has a robust flavour and would be great for breakfast with scrambled eggs and chopped chives, or with a simple side like crunchy chopped cabbage drizzled with the oil or sliced potatoes, the salmon on crackers with cream cheese or flaked over a salad with some lemon juice, salt and pepper whisked into the rapeseed oil to make a dressing, The flavours in the tins mean Fangst tins stand well on their own, and are also great on a tinned fish board with bread, olives and pickles.
+Treat the sprats like sardines and have them on toast with a spritz of lemon and thinly sliced red onion or shallot, the smoked herring has a robust flavour and would be great for breakfast with scrambled eggs and chopped chives, or with a simple side like thinly sliced fried potatoes or crunchy chopped cabbage drizzled with the oil, the salmon on crackers with cream cheese or flaked over a salad with some lemon juice, salt and pepper whisked into the rapeseed oil to make a dressing.
+The flavours in the tins mean Fangst tins stand well on their own, and are also great on a tinned fish board with bread, olives and pickles.

 How is Fangst tinned fish sourced?